The Marsh River Cooperative Needs You!

 The Marsh River Coop is a member owned and volunteer run cooperative.
 We are experiencing rapid growth and while this is good, we are struggling to keep up with the additional needs of the organization, especially in these challenging times.
 We are looking for individuals who share our values and appreciate having the coop in existence to volunteer their time and energy to keep the coop open and to become truly sustainable.

-Serve on the board
+Serve on the Board

-We have a manager and part time paid staffing, but for many of our open hours we are solely staffed by volunteers.
-Volunteers also fulfill many of the other tasks needed to keep the business running, including: stocking and repack, product pickups, cleaning/disinfecting, and facilities maintenance tasks.
+Choose from a variety of in-store tasks or types of shifts.
+We have a manager and part-time paid staffing, but for many of our open hours, we are solely staffed by volunteers.
+Volunteers also fulfill many of the other tasks needed to keep the business running, including stocking and repacking, product pickups, cleaning/disinfecting, and facilities maintenance tasks.

-Contact for info on any of the above: Kim Jacobs at volunteermarshriver@gmail.com or 722-3139
+Contact for info on any of the above: Kim Jacobs at volunteermarshriver@gmail.com or 207-722-3139.

 Current Committees